 - Construction of an above ground building, electrical fitout and landscaping.

-We want your feedback to help us inform planning and design for the new ventilation facility.
+We want your feedback to help us inform planning and design for the new intervention and ventilation facility.
 Answer the survey to let us know what’s important to consider when designing the facility and the impacts that concern you the most.

-Electrical substation survey
+Power supply substation survey

-Have your say: Stage One electrical substation
+Have your say: Stage One power supply substation

-An electrical substation will be built at Burwood, near Highbury Road and Sinnott Street.
+A power supply substation will be built at Burwood, near Highbury Road and Sinnott Street.
 This is an integral part of Stage One of Suburban Rail Loop for construction and to deliver a constant source of power to operate the new trains, signals and communication equipment when the new network becomes operational.

 Several sites were considered against a range of criteria including engineering design, tunnel operation requirements, proximity to the tunnel alignment and the proposed location of the new Suburban Rail Loop station at Burwood, availability of suitable land, the environment and minimising private property acquisition.